JosepMariaVila/SIGN-OFFLINE-XRPL-accountlib/README.md

 6) After that, type this (creates a basic package.json): npm init --yes

-7) After that type in the temrinal (installs the library): npm i xrpl-accountlib
+7) After that type in the terminal (installs the library): npm i xrpl-accountlib

-8) After that type in the temrinal (installs the library): npm i xrpl-client
+8) After that type in the terminal (installs the library): npm i xrpl-client

 9) Type in therminal (this is just in case you want to modify the code, to modify it you will always do that): tsc -w